xStarbound/xStarbound/doc/lua/world.md

 ---

-#### `void` world.setEntityDirectives(`EntityId` entityId, `Directives` directives)
+#### `void` world.setEntityDirectives(`EntityId` entityId, `Maybe<Directives>` directives)

-> **Available only on xStarbound v3.6+.**
+> **Available only on xStarbound v3.6+. `directives` parameter changed in v3.6.1.**

-Adds or sets client-side rendering directives to all image drawables associated with the specified rendered entity; to remove rendering directives from an entity, pass an empty string as the directives.
+Adds or sets client-side rendering directives to all image drawables associated with the specified rendered entity; to remove rendering directives from an entity, pass an empty string, `nil` or `null` as the directives.
 Any directives specified with this callback will be removed (and therefore have to be re-added) when the specified entity is derendered or despawned, or when the rendering client leaves the world.
 If a nonexistent (or non-rendered) entity is specified, the callback will not do anything.

+---

+#### `void` world.setDefaultEntityDirectives(`Maybe<Directives>` directives)

+> **Available only on xStarbound v3.6.1+.**

+Adds or sets client-side rendering directives to all image drawables associated with rendered entities which don't have entity-specific rendering directives specified (via `world.setEntityDirectives` above); to remove any default directives, pass an empty string, `nil` or `null` as the directives.

 ---